-(1) Each general fund fiscal year appropriation includes such funds as are necessary to complete the school year ending greatest extent practical, reflect the actual transportation activity of each district.
+(1) Each general fund fiscal year appropriation includes such funds as are necessary to complete the school year ending in the fiscal year and for prior fiscal year adjustments.

-(2) A maximum of \$848,000 of this fiscal year 2008 appropriation and a maximum of ((\$866,000)) \\$878,000 of the fiscal year 2009 appropriation may be expended for regional transportation coordinators and related activities. transportation coordinators shall ensure that data submitted by school districts for state transportation funding shall, to the
+(2) A maximum of \$848,000 of this fiscal year 2008 appropriation and a maximum of ((\$866,000)) \$878,000 of the fiscal year 2009 appropriation may be expended for regional transportation coordinators and related activities.
+The transportation coordinators shall ensure that data submitted by school districts for state transportation funding shall, to the greatest extent practical, reflect the actual transportation activity of each district.